-Priyanka Chopra And Nick Jonas Probably Won’t Kiss At Their Wedding, ‘US Weekly’ Reports
+Priyanka Chopra And Nick Jonas Probably Won’t Kiss At Their Wedding, ‘Us Weekly’ Reports

 One thing that American weddings and Indian weddings have in common is that the reception is more of a party than the ceremony.
 So, guests at the Chopra-Jonas wedding can expect lots of food and dancing, Shah said.

 According to Harper’s Bazaar, the ceremony will culminate at an opulent location called the Taj Umaid Bhawan Palace.
 The expansive property used to belong to the royal family of Jodhpur.
-Some of it’s most glitzy features include a spa, squash courts tiled with marble and a throne room.
+Some of its most glitzy features include a spa, squash courts tiled with marble, and a throne room.

 Priyanka Chopra and Nick Jonas got engaged in July after Jonas shut down a Tiffany’s in London to purchase her ring, The Cut reports.
 They officially started dating after they were each other’s plus one at the 2017 Met Gala, Harper’s Bazaar notes, but they were reportedly flirting over text messages for a while before then.